mifth/RDHelper/README.md

-RDHelper is an extension for the RenderDoc application which helps to inspect meshes and texture.
+RDHelper is an extension for the RenderDoc application which helps to inspect meshes and textures.
 RenderDoc: https://github.com/baldurk/renderdoc

 Features: